 Odisha has earned praise for the measures it has adopted to prevent the spread of the coronavirus.

-The state reported its on Monday (March 16).
+The state reported its first coronavirus positive case on Monday (March 16).

 This 33-year-old researcher who had landed in Delhi from Italy a few days ago did not show any symptoms of infection at the Delhi airport.
 He then reached Bhubaneshwar by train on March 12 and three days later, developed symptoms.